Goalence

 Pi-Ratings: One Team, Two Numbers

-Pi-Ratings (Constantinou & Fenton, 2013) takes the Elo idea and splits each team into a home rating and an away rating.
+Pi-Ratings (Constantinou & Fenton, 2013) takes the Elo idea and splits every team into a home rating and an away rating.
 Two numbers per team.
 Real Madrid at home gets one rating; Real Madrid away gets another.
 After every match, both ratings update based on the actual result vs the pre-match expectation.

 xG: The Shot-Quality Lens